For The Woodland Trust

 In accordance with Woodland Trust policy, no glyphosate is used for weed control.
 Instead, establishment is supported through:

-• Inter-row Mowing: Conducted annually in May and August for three years post-planting for woodland phases.
+• Inter-row Mowing: Conducted annually in May for three years post-planting for woodland phases.

-• Manual Strimming: Used for wood pasture areas where curved layouts preclude mechanical mowing.
+• Strimming: Used for wood pasture areas where curved layouts preclude mechanical mowing.

 Social benefit and quality assurance